NC State Extension Publications

 Seed-tree harvesting commonly is used to regenerate light-seeded pine species that produce frequent seed crops.
 In a seed-tree harvest, several mature trees are left standing to seed the next stand of trees.

 The proper selection of seed trees is critical.
 Foresters should select seed trees that are well spaced, windfirm, vigorous, sound, and of good form and quality.
 Mark trees clearly to avoid accidental removal and damage during the regeneration cut.
 The benefits to wildlife are nearly the same as with the clearcutting system, with the exception of the seed trees.
 If left indefinitely, the seed trees eventually can become snags or downed logs that are important habitat for woodpeckers and many other wildlife species.
 Seed trees are also excellent perching or nesting sites for hawks and other birds.
-For additional information on seed distribution for particular trees, contact your local county Cooperative Extension center or your local forester.
+For additional information on seed distribution for particular trees, contact your local N.C.
+Cooperative Extension center or your local forester.
 See also Working with Wildlife 14, Snags and Downed Logs.

 The seed-tree method is low cost at the onset, with some five or six trees per acre left on site (removed from the sale process).
 While seed trees create a pleasant appearance, the true cost of this harvest method can rise as seed trees are lost to lightning and possibly wind.
 Landowners may enjoy the second harvest payment when the seed trees are removed after regeneration.
 However, seed-tree harvests typically require some additional investment for precommercial thinning and competition control.